Geljado/ATK-UI/README.md

 ## Options
 -game *game.exe (Default is Wall-E.exe, you want to change it to what ever game you trying to launch)

--hook (Hooks in to running game; if left out, start's the game up.)
+-hook (Hooks in to running game; if left out, start's a new game up.)

 -up (Goes with the working directory one up; Default)